Places for People Group Limited (L4236) - Regulatory Judgement: 28 January 2026

 We saw evidence that Places for People has an accurate understanding of the condition of its homes by triangulating information from a range of sources including physical surveys and is proactive in using different strategies to identify where repairs are needed.
 Places for People demonstrated it has effective processes to maintain the accuracy of information about the condition of its homes and that this reliably informs business planning decisions, including by using a variety of supplementary data sources to enable a comprehensive understanding of the condition of its homes.

-Places for People has evidenced that it maintains an effective, efficient and timely repairs and maintenance service.
+Places for People has evidenced that it maintains an effective, efficient, and timely repairs and maintenance service.
 There is performance monitoring that supports our assurance Places for People is delivering the timescales it sets for the completion of repairs, maintenance and planned improvements.
 A programme of work is underway to make further improvements to the service it provides.
-We saw evidence that Places for People’s approach to repairs is informed by the needs of its tenants, and that it uses tenants’ information to tailor its services.
+We saw evidence that Places for People’s approach to repairs is informed by the needs of its tenants, and that it uses tenant information to tailor its services.
 Places for People also provided examples of how it learns lessons when issues arise with its repairs service and puts in place plans to remedy and minimise recurrence, including tackling root causes.

-In relation to the Neighbourhood and Community Standard, Places for People works internally and with relevant external partners to deter and tackle anti-social behaviour and is committed to understanding the effectiveness of its approach.
+In relation to the Neighbourhood and Community Standard, Places for People works internally and with relevant external partners to deter and tackle anti-social behaviour and that it is committed to understanding the effectiveness of its approach.
 We saw evidence that engaged tenants can challenge performance on anti-social behaviour at the National and Regional Customer Groups.

 In line with the outcomes required by the Tenancy Standard, Places for People deploys a range of methods to promote tenancy sustainability and supports tenancies through its community-based model.
-Tenancies are allocated in a fair and transparent way, and the board is able to monitor performance through a variety of tenancy and customer related metrics.
+Tenancies are allocated in a fair and transparent way and the board is able to monitor performance through a variety of tenancy and customer related metrics.
 There is evidence that Places for People is operating in line with its lettings policy.

 Places for People’s approach is delivering the outcomes of the Consumer Standards in relation to transparency, influence and accountability.
-The landlord has a good understanding of its tenants’ vulnerabilities and diverse needs and uses this information to help design and deliver services, for example through an updated approach to engaging with tenants in advance of planned works.
+The landlord has a good understanding of its tenants’ vulnerabilities and diverse needs and uses this information to help design and deliver services, for example, through an updated approach to engaging with tenants in advance of planned works.

-We gained assurance that Places for People is committed to treating tenants with fairness and respect, although it acknowledges that it will need to continue to drive improvements so that the strong corporate emphasis on listening to tenants is reflected at all levels of the group.
+We gained assurance that Places for People is committed to treating tenants with fairness and respect, although it acknowledges that it will need to continue to drive improvements so that the strong corporate emphasis on listening to tenants is reflected at all levels of the Group.
 Places for People provides an appropriate level of accessible and relevant information to enable tenants to access a range of landlord services, support and advice.
-Published performance information on the website is reasonable but limited to the Tenant Satisfaction Measures, and there are plans to improve the level and frequency of reporting to enable tenants to understand how their landlord is performing.
+Published performance information on the website is reasonable but limited to the Tenant Satisfaction Measures and there are plans to improve the level and frequency of reporting to enable tenants to understand how their landlord is performing.

 Places for People gathers tenants’ views in a range of formal and informal ways, and tenants are provided with meaningful opportunities to influence and scrutinise strategies, policies and services.
 We saw evidence that tenant feedback and scrutiny has positively impacted service delivery in a number of areas including asset investment and customer vulnerability.
 We observed how members of the National Customer Group are able to challenge and inform the delivery of services and there was evidence that feedback from tenants had directly and positively impacted outcomes.
 Tenants are given access to an appropriate level of performance information to support effective scrutiny.

-Governance – G1 – March 2025
+Governance – G1 – January 2026

 Based on the evidence gained from the inspection there is assurance that Places for People’s governance arrangements enable it to effectively manage risk and adequately control the organisation, allowing it to deliver its strategic objectives.
 Places for People’s board demonstrated it monitors and challenges performance against strategic targets and considers its risk appetite during decision making.